spryker/docker-sdk/docs/10-configuration-reference.md

 > - You have a handbook with configuration instructions for common cases.

-This document is a quick reference for the most common configuration options of docker/sdk.
+This document is a quick reference for the most common configuration options of the Docker SDK.

 The configuration parameters in this document are examplary.
 You may need to adjust them per your project requirements.